Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Minimum Hamming Distance Upper Bounds

-\begin{proof} Let $\set{S}$ be a size-$(J+1)$ subset of $[L]$ and let $\vect{c}(x)$ be the corresponding codeword constructed according to Lemma~\ref{lemma:codeword:construction:1}.
+\begin{IEEEproof} We start by proving the QC code part of this theorem.
+Let $\set{S}$ be a size-$(\vertsize \! + \!
+1)$ subset of $[\horsize]$ and let $\vect{c}(x)$ be the corresponding codeword constructed according to Lemma~\ref{lemma:codeword:construction:1}.
 The result in the theorem statement follows by noting that $\vect{c}(x)$ has Hamming weight